-(a) National championships and international races are category A races.
-Entry in non-championship races is restricted to category 1, 2 and members of UCI Trade Teams.
+(a) National Championships and international races are category A races.
+Entry into Category A non-championship races is restricted to category 1, 2 and members of UCI Trade Teams.

 (b) Entry in category B races is restricted to category 1 and 2 riders for Elite men's events; category 1, 2 and 3 for junior and women's events, and any other riders who meet qualifications in the official race announcement.